 With a rising generation of tech-savvy Millennials due to inherit a portion of the great wealth transfer and more likely to engage via more modern methods of communication, families are considering alternative strategies when it comes to communication within the family.
 This could take shape as a video exploring how the family’s wealth has been built, its history and its ancestors, to put a human touch behind the numbers and instil a sense of family legacy in its younger members through a medium that can persist well into the future.

-Having the right people around you is crucial, especially in a crisis
+Having the right people around you is crucial, especially

 Every family is different, and each will be facing their own set of concerns in respect of the next generational wealth transfer.
 What is most important is that there is a plan to preserve what is most important to the family, and that this is communicated appropriately.
 For families without a plan, there has never been a better time than now to start getting one in place.